LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 :c:func:`ARKodeButcherTable_LoadDIRKByName`.
 This is the implicit portion of the default 2nd order additive method (the implicit portion of the ARK2 method from :cite:p:`giraldo2013implicit`).
+The method is both A- and L-stable, while the embedding is A-stable.

 .. math::